kaiiiichen/kaiiiichen.github.io/content/projects/_index.md

 ---
 title: "Projects"
-description: "Selected projects and ongoing work."
+description: "Selected projects and work in maintenance."
 ---